[2023 update] 7 influencer marketing trends for brands

 Influencer marketing trends: In 2020 and 2021 the world has experienced a breakthrough in digitization.
 This means that marketing and public relations had to adapt and accompany this trend.
 Influencer marketing content gained special relevance, with 93% of brands claiming to use this type of strategy.
-It is expected to become a $15 billion dollar industry by 2022 and so far shows no signs of slowing down.
+It became a $15 billion dollar industry by 2022 and so far shows no signs of slowing down.

 With the growing popularity, demand and increasing budgets allocated to influencer marketing, here is the best performing content.